Co-located at

-The HSJ Modernising Diagnostics Forum brings equal focus to imaging and laboratory diagnostics, convening senior NHS leaders to turn national ambitions into practical action.
-Building on Prof. Sir Mike Richards’ 2020 review and the nationwide rollout of Community Diagnostic Centres (CDCs), the event explores how technology, workforce innovation, and next-generation facilities are reshaping diagnostics and improving outcomes across systems, places and neighbourhoods.
+The HSJ Modernising Diagnostics Forum brings equal focus to imaging, endoscopy, pathology and physiological sciences, convening senior NHS leaders to turn national ambition into practical action.
+Building on the nationwide rollout of CDCs and the recommendations of the Carter Review, the event explores how networks, workforce innovation and digital infrastructure are reshaping diagnostic services across systems, places and neighbourhoods - and confronts honestly where progress has stalled.

-Join this one-day interactive forum to learn from case studies across the country, share ideas with 120+ peers, and explore how we can collectively scale innovation, boost productivity, and deliver faster, more equitable diagnostic services for the future NHS.
+Join this one-day interactive forum to learn from case studies across the country, debate the choices facing the sector with 120+ peers, and explore how we collectively scale what works, improve productivity and deliver faster, more equitable diagnostic services.

-This co-location will create crossover audiences, broaden networking opportunities, and bring fresh voices and expertise into the cancer conversation—accelerating the scale and spread of best practice.
+This co-location created crossover audiences, broaden networking opportunities, and bring fresh voices and expertise into the cancer conversation; accelerating the scale and spread of best practice.

 • 1 full day of leader insights and practical content for debate and discussion

-• Exposure to Award-winning case studies, thought leadership, and diverse viewpoints
+• Exposure to case studies, thought leadership, and diverse viewpoints

 • Effective collaboration through intimate and solutions-focused interactive discussion groups